litdevelopers/tinder/README.md

 React Tinder offers all the same features as the Tinder mobile application with some bonuses:
 - Web notifications!
 Get notified when you get a new match or message.
 - Incremental Storage: Have thousands of matches?
 Don't download them all again.
 Only load the **new** matches and messages.
 - Figure out who has already liked you!
 So you only like those people and not waste your likes.
+(This feature only works if **tinder** can provide us with data to indicate as such thanks to @GrandmasterMeio)
 - Want to pass instead of like?
 Go back to your history and change your mind in history.
 - Live chat with matches.
 - Update your location to travel around the world.